pip-services/pip-services-docs/content/en/dart/commons/random/_index.md

 gitUrl: "https://github.com/pip-services3-dart/pip-services3-commons-dart"
 description: >

-    The Random package contains a set of classes that can be used to generate different types of random values; such as integer, double, long, float, and text.
+    The Random package contains a set of classes that can be used to generate different types of random values - such as integer, double, long, float, and text.
 The random generated values can be used for multiple purposes, such as software testing.

 ---
 ---